altitudelabs/devops/README.md

 #######################################################################################
 ###### Common Setting #################################################################

-application_name:                       template                  # You repo will be install in this folder, NO-SPACE-ALLOWED
+project_name:                       template                  # You repo will be install in this folder, NO-SPACE-ALLOWED
 instance_name:                          template-staging          # Ec2 instance_name
 keypair:                                altitudelabs              # Key name to access the instance (from ~/.ssh/)
 nginx_server_name:                      template.altitudelabs.com # Godaddy will create this subdomain